Alexander the Great

 similarity between Achilles and Alexander

-- among the companions, success and achievement were the means to authority
+- among the companions, success and

 4/ Alexander's army (quite an interesting chapter)

-- war among Greek states; what Philipp had intended was to stabilize
+- war among Greek states; what Philipp had

-the Greek states but to his advantage
+the Greek states, but to his advantage

 - the force of Alexander: Philip's army

-- it was a standing (permanent) army, it was made possible
+- it was a standing (permanent) army,

 from the bonds of the farmers' and foresters' calendar